 This Senior Center Month we're 'Strengthening Community Connections'

-This year, senior centers have sown a great deal — probably more than ever imagined.
-As senior center professionals, you shined a light on your centers by showing the entire nation how vital you are to the health and well-being of a community.
-You transformed your centers to virtual classrooms overnight and, in so doing, provided continued means of social engagement and activity during bleak times, turning the table on ageist stereotypes about older adults and technology use.
-You provided countless hours of support and encouragement and delivered numerous meals.
-You became even more integral to health care delivery in your communities by providing COVID-19 guidance, vaccine education, and vaccinations to your members.
-And you played an outsized role in addressing an issue that we all knew was important even before the pandemic: social isolation.
+Celebrated every year in September, Senior Center Month is a time to shine a light on senior centers, showing the entire nation how vital they are to the health and well-being of a community.
+Senior centers provide countless hours of support and encouragement to older adults, and have become integral to health care delivery in our communities by providing COVID-19 guidance, vaccine education, and vaccinations to their participants.
+And they've played a role in addressing an issue that we all knew was important even before the pandemic: social isolation.

-Senior centers are opening again, but it will never be business as usual going forward.
+Senior centers work with community partners to provide access to health, economic security, social engagement, purpose, creativity, mobility, nutrition—all in a social and fun environment.
 We want to celebrate all senior centers from the smallest to the largest and give you the opportunity to get the word out in ways that resonate with your community.
-This year is a time of reflection and also of looking forward, always staying mindful of the present.

 - Strategize — Use the listening session profiles in the Senior Center Program Guide (see list of downloads below) to reflect on your own experiences of the past year and build a roadmap for the future.

-- Customize the 2021 Poster (see list of downloads below) to bring recognition of National Senior Center Month to your center.
-On page 6 of the Senior Center Program Guide, we provide you with detailed instructions on how you can add your own photos and contact information.
+- Customize the 2022 Poster — (see list of downloads below) Bring recognition of National Senior Center Month to your center by customizing our 2022 poster.
+On page 7 of the Senior Center Program Guide, we provide you with detailed instructions on how you can add your own photos and contact information.
 If you customize your poster, please save it as a PDF and share it with us at email@example.com.